Skip to content

 Positive Effects

-• Increased satisfaction: Couples who communicate about sexual desires and experiment with oral sex often report higher relationship satisfaction Brody S & Costa RM, 2013.
+• Greater relationship satisfaction: Couples who experiment and communicate about sex generally report higher satisfaction (Brody & Costa, 2013).

-• Guilt or shame: Some men feel conflicted due to cultural, religious, or personal beliefs about oral sex.
+• Feelings of guilt or shame: Some people may feel conflicted due to cultural, religious, or personal beliefs around oral sex.

 How Can Men Talk to Partners About Oral Sex?